judy4534/studentSystem/README.md

 ## Deployment on Render

 This project is configured to be deployed as a single **Web Service** on Render, where the Node.js backend serves both the API and the built React frontend.
+You can use the included `render.yaml` Blueprint for a one-click setup, or configure the service manually.

 ### 1. Database Setup
 Before deploying, you need a live MongoDB database.
 A free tier on **[MongoDB Atlas](https://www.mongodb.com/cloud/atlas)** is highly recommended.